Katy Brand

-Katherine Frances Brand (born 1979), known as Katy Brand, is an English actress, comedian and writer, known for her ITV2 series Katy Brand's Big Ass Show and for Comedy Lab Slap on Channel 4.
+Katherine Frances Brand (born 13 January 1979), known as Katy Brand, is an English actress, comedian and writer, known for her ITV2 series Katy Brand's Big Ass Show and Comedy Lab Slap on Channel 4.

 Early life and education

 Brand was born in Buckinghamshire, England, in 1979, and enjoyed making people laugh with her impressions as a young child.

 Brand attended St Clement Danes School in Chorleywood, Hertfordshire.
 Following a summer holiday at 13 with friends who were evangelical Christians she embraced their faith and attended church five times a week.

 Motivated to read theology at Keble College, Oxford, she then lost her religious beliefs while a student.
 Interviewed for the Evening Standard in 2007, she commented: "After about a year, I realised it was mostly rubbish and that things are never as simple as they seem when you are 13".

 While at Oxford, she started to write and perform comedy, musicals and serious plays, joining the Oxford Revue and the university's dramatic society.